terramate-io/terramate-docs/cli/getting-started/index.md

 ## Orchestration in action

-The stacks created in the previous sections both represent isolated environments, often referred to as "root modules" in Terraform and OpenTofu.
+The stacks created in the previous sections represent isolated environments, often referred to as "root modules" in Terraform and OpenTofu.
 To make them functional, we must run `terraform init` or `tofu init` in both.
 Terramate allows you to orchestrate any command in stacks using the [terramate run](../cmdline/run.md) command.

-But before we can start, we need to prepare git to ignore terraform temporary files by adding a `.gitignore` file, which is located in the root directory of our repository:
+But before we can start, we need to prepare git to ignore temporary Terraform files by adding a `.gitignore` file, which is located in the root directory of our repository:

 ```sh